Calc Nest

 Why does compounding frequency matter?

-More frequent compounding can slightly increase the final balance because interest is added more often.
+More frequent compounding can slightly increase the final balance because returns are added more often, although the difference is usually smaller than people expect.

 Does this calculator include taxes or fees?